Denver Ski Injury Attorneys

 No one deserves to suffer due to a ski resort or skier’s carelessness.
 If you’ve been injured in a skiing accident, you should call a local personal injury attorney as soon as possible.
 Every state has deadlines for filing lawsuits called statutes of limitations, and the longer one waits, the less evidence may be available.

-The attorneys at Leventhal and Puga, P.C., have handled ski-related litigation and will fight for you after someone else’s mistake caused you harm.
-Though many lawyers in Colorado refuse to take cases against ski resorts due to their popularity and legal protections afforded by the state, we believe any negligence that hurts another person is unacceptable.
+The attorneys at Leventhal Puga Braley P.C. have handled ski-related litigation and will fight for you after someone else’s mistake caused you harm.
+Though many lawyers in Colorado refuse to take cases against ski resorts due to their popularity and the legal protections afforded by the state, we believe any negligence that hurts another person is unacceptable.
 We have the resources, talent, and work ethic to allow our clients to focus on recovery, while we ensure that they can pay for medical bills, lost time at work, and other expenses caused by the injury.

-If you would like to speak with a top trial lawyer at Leventhal & Puga, P.C., about your potential case, please give our Denver office a call at (303) 759-9945.
+If you would like to speak with a top Colorado trial lawyer at Leventhal Puga Braley P.C. about your potential case, please give our Denver office a call at (303) 759-9945.
 There is no charge for an initial consultation.
 And because we work on a contingency fee basis, there is no charge for us to represent you unless we win your claim.

 - Injuries At Ski Resorts – Where Does Liability Lie?